flub78/multitenant/README.md

 ### Documentation

 Short design notes are kept in the doc directory as a set of md files.
 Plantuml is used to support the specification and design documentation.
+Most of the technical notes are under the doc directory as md files.

 ### TDD